220 Front Ave. NW

 August 14 - WMJS’s 2017 Musician of the Year, pianist and vocalist DR. ROBIN CONNELL

 DR. ROBIN CONNELL will be the finale for the 2017 concert series.
-After spending much of the summer season playing in northern Michigan, Robin will be attempting to gather the band that accompanied her at the musician of the year award banquet in May.
-That band included husband Paul Brewer on trombone and vocals, Laurie Sears on sax/flute, Chris Kojorness on bass and Tim Froncek on drums.
+After spending much of the summer season playing in northern Michigan, Robin will be once again headlining the WMJS stage.
+She will be accompanied by the Paul Brewer Quintet whhich features her bandleader husband Paul Brewer on trombone and vocals, bassist Chris Kjorness, drummer Eddie Eicher and Greg Marsden playing both sax and flute.

 Our 17th annual season of offering free weekly jazz concerts is fast approaching.
 But as we all know, NOTHING is really free.
 So once again we are reaching out to past and potential future supporters to fund this endeavor.
 Both individuals and Corporate sponsors are urged to please consider a level of support that works for you.
 We are a 501 (c) (3) organization therefore most contributions are tax deductible.
 So thank you in advance, we couldn't do it without you!

 Click here for complete information and a form for applying for a sponsorship!
 Or use the form in the April-May Jazz Notes newsletter.